-Scott is a U.S. Navy veteran, beginning his naval career in 1991 as an officer in the Civil Engineering Corps and serving as assistant resident officer in charge of construction in Twentynine Palms, Calif., and as assistant public works officer in Indian Head, Md.
+Scott is a U.S. Navy veteran, beginning his naval career in 1991 as an officer in the Civil Engineering Corps and serving as assistant resident officer in charge of construction in Twentynine Palms, California, and as assistant public works officer in Indian Head, Maryland.
 He began his academic career in 1997 when he joined Rutgers University as director of project management.

 Scott was born and raised in Central Pennsylvania.
 He and his wife, Beth, have two girls, Allie and Sarah.
 He enjoys a wide variety of activities, including competitive trail running, mountain biking, skiing, kayaking and motorcycling.